-A Diploma which is awarded to a non-EBVS recognised Diplomate without sitting the College's examination is not valid when the conditions under which the Diploma was awarded do not exist anymore.
+A Diploma which is awarded to a non-EBVS recognised Diplomate without sitting the College's Examination is not valid when the conditions under which the Diploma was awarded do not exist anymore.

-Non-Practising Diplomate:
+2. Non-Practising Diplomate:

-A Diplomate who (i) has not practised the speciality for two continuous years or the equivalent of two years during the previous five years or (ii) has not fulfilled the requirements for the re-certification procedure or (iii) has not attended an Annual General Meeting for three years without previous dispensation from the College.
+A Diplomate who (i) has not practised the speciality for two continuous years or the equivalent of two years during the previous five years or (ii) has not fulfilled the requirements for the recertification procedure or (iii) has not attended an Annual General Meeting for three years without previous dispensation from the College.

-A non-practising Diplomate is not allowed to use the title European Specialist nor Diplomate but may use the title Diplomate (non-practising).
+A non-practising Diplomate is not allowed to use the title EBVS Specialist in Veterinary Clinical Pathology but may use the title Diplomate.

 A non-practising Diplomate seeking to revert to full Diplomate status needs to satisfy the Credentials Committee of the College.